dinesh-ax/axway-open-docs/content/en/docs/operational_insights/op_insights_infra_size.md

 | 3 Elasticsearch nodes   | 740                | t2.xlarge    | 8GB JVM-Heap for each node | Data is searchable with a slight delay, but ingesting is not falling behind real-time in general up to the max.
 TPS.|
 | 4 Elasticsearch nodes   | 1010                | t2.xlarge    | 8GB JVM-Heap for each node | |

-Please note:
+Observe the following:

-* Logstash, API-Builder, Filebeat (for monitoring only) and Kibana are load balanced across all available Elasticsearch nodes.
-An external Load-Balancer is not required as this is handled internally by each of the Elasticsearch clients.
+* Logstash, API Builder, Filebeat (for monitoring only), and Kibana are load balanced across all available Elasticsearch nodes.
+An external load balancer is not required as this is handled internally by each of the Elasticsearch clients.
-* do not size the Elasticsearch Cluster-Node too large.
-The servers should not have more than 32GB memory, because after that the memory management kills the advantage again.
-It is better to add another server.
-See the [Test-Infrastructure](#test-infrastructure) for reference.
+* Do not size the Elasticsearch cluster node too large.
+The servers should not have more than 32GB memory because after that, the memory management kills the advantage again.
+In this case it is better to add another server.
+For more information, see [Results of infrastructure test](#results-of-infrastructure-test).

-### Retention period
+### Configure the retention period

-The second important aspect for sizing is the retention period, which defines how long data should be available.
+The second important aspect for sizing is to configure the retention period, which defines how long data should be available.
 Accordingly, disk space must be made available.
 In particular the Traffic-Summary and Traffic-Details indicies become huge and therefore play a particularly important role here.
 The solution is delivered with default values which you can read here.
 Based on the these default values which result in ap.
 14 days the following disk space is required.

 | Volume per day           | Total Disk-Space  | Comment |